willl03/aelapse/README.md

 ## Downloads

 The plugin is available in VST, AU and LV2 format on smiarx's [release page](https://github.com/smiarx/aelapse/releases)

+The plugin is available in .clap format on my fork's [release page](https://github.com/willl03/aelapse/releases)

 ## Building .clap format
 1. Install dependencies